Pakistan election bolsters bull market case for Mobius, Goldman

 Another issue is volatility, to which Pakistan is especially susceptible given its small market size.

-Pakistan's Karachi 100 Index has a market capitalization of $46 billion, making it smaller than the market value of Singapore Telecommunications (STEL.SI).
-Oil and Gas Development Co Ltd (OGDC.KA), one of the top ten holdings of the Mobius Asia fund, accounts for 20 percent of the entire market value.
+Pakistan's Karachi 100 Index has a market capitalisation of $46 billion, making it smaller than the market value of Singapore Telecommunications.
+Oil and Gas Development Co Ltd, one of the top ten holdings of the Mobius Asia fund, accounts for 20 percent of the entire market value.

-Goldman Sachs N-11 Equity Fund held shares such as Oil and Gas Development and MCB Bank Ltd (MCB.KA).
+Goldman Sachs N-11 Equity Fund held shares such as Oil and Gas Development and MCB Bank Ltd.

 The total size of Pakistan's equity funds tracked by Lipper is around $1 billion in assets under management.